AyaMYousef/text-to-image-generation/README.md

 `docker build -t xraygen:v1.0 .`

 3. Run the Docker container:
-`docker run -d -p 8501:8501 xraygen:v1.0`
+`docker run -d -p 8501:8501 -p 7860:7860 xraygen:v1.0`

-Once the container is running, navigate to your browser at `http://localhost:8501` to access the application.
+Once the container is running, navigate to your browser at `http://localhost:7860` to access the application.

 ---